 We are an organization that takes pride in balancing the fun social aspect of a group with the professional side that will provide growth for individuals.
 We have bi-weekly meetings where FLED is all together to hear from inspirational guest speakers and career professionals, participate in activities to learn about ourselves, and we even have fun meetings that can get competitive.
 In the off weeks we have bi-weekly committee meetings where we meet and connect with our fellow committee members on a closer level and organize events that bring us closer together as a whole.
 FLED loves to host socials, hangouts, service projects, retreats, fundraisers, and much more to help us grow as individual leaders and impact lives around us.

 FLED on campus:

-Being associated with the College of Education and Human Development, we have a home on campus at the Byrne Student Success Center inside Heaton Hall.
-Luckily for us, Heaton Hall is located right across from Sbisa!
+Being associated with the College of Education and Human Development, we have a home on campus at the Byrne Student Success Center inside Harrington Tower.
 The Byrne Student Success Center provides all members of FLED with many tools, resources, and advice to reach their academic and personal goals.
-We have study rooms and a conference room to hang out, eat lunch, or study in between classes.
+We have a conference room to hang out, eat lunch, or study in between classes.
 Having a home on campus makes it so easy for us to grow as leaders and as a family.